Anti-nuclear movement: Concerns about nuclear weapons

 The 18,000 km^{2} expanse of the Semipalatinsk Test Site (indicated in red), which covers an area the size of Wales.
 The Soviet Union conducted 456 nuclear tests at Semipalatinsk from 1949 until 1989 with little regard for their effect on the local people or environment.
 The full impact of radiation exposure was hidden for many years by Soviet authorities and has only come to light since the test site closed in 1991.

 From an anti-nuclear point of view, there is a threat to modern civilization from global nuclear war by accidental or deliberate nuclear strike.
-Some climate scientists estimate that a war between two countries that resulted in 100 Hiroshima-size atomic explosions would cause significant loss of life, in the tens of millions from climatic effects alone as well as disabled future generations.
+Some climate scientists estimate that a war between two countries that resulted in 100 Hiroshima-size atomic explosions would cause significant loss of life, in the tens of millions, from climatic effects alone, as well as disable future generations.
 Soot thrown up into the atmosphere could blanket the earth, causing food chain disruption in what is termed a nuclear winter.

 Many anti-nuclear weapons groups cite the 1996 Advisory Opinion of the International Court of Justice, Legality of the Threat or Use of Nuclear Weapons, in which it found that 'the threat or use of nuclear weapons would generally be contrary to the rules of international law applicable in armed conflict'.

 Ridding the world of nuclear weapons has been a cause for pacifists for decades.
-But more recently mainstream politicians and retired military leaders have advocated nuclear disarmament.
+But more recently, mainstream politicians and retired military leaders have advocated nuclear disarmament.
 In January 2007 an article in The Wall Street Journal, authored by Henry Kissinger, Bill Perry, George Shultz and Sam Nunn.
 These men were veterans of the Cold War who believed in using nuclear weapons for deterrence.
 But they now reversed their previous position and asserted that instead of making the world safer, nuclear weapons had become a source of extreme concern.

 Since the 1970s, some countries have built their own second-strike capability of massive deterrence in the event of a military attack with weapons of mass destruction.

-Two examples of this second-strike capability are the Samson Option strategy of Israel, and the Dead Hand system of Russia.
+Two examples of this second-strike capability are Israel's Samson Option strategy and Russia's Dead Hand system.

-During the era of nuclear weapons testing many local communities were affected, and some are still affected by uranium mining, and radioactive waste disposal.
+During the era of nuclear weapons testing, many local communities were affected, and some are still affected by uranium mining and radioactive waste disposal.

-It should however be noted, that countries can possess nuclear weapons without possessing nuclear power plants (as is almost certainly the case with Israel) or indeed the reverse, as is the case with most users of nuclear power past and present.
+It should, however, be noted that countries can possess nuclear weapons without possessing nuclear power plants (as is almost certainly the case with Israel) or indeed the reverse, as is the case with most users of nuclear power, past and present.